dominikhei/eartquake-streaming/readme.md

 __FinOps Dashboard:__

 To keep track of the current cost of this service in a visually pleasing way, I have included a static finops dashboard showing monthly and hourly cost.
 I have utilized the infracost framework for this (https://github.com/infracost/infracost), which reads all the services from the Terraform files and some underyling assumptions on request amounts that are predefined [here](terraform/modules/finops/infracost-usage.yml).
-The Dashboard is deployed on an S3 static site and a CloudFront CDN makes sure that it is only accessible from your local IP.
+The Dashboard is deployed on an S3 static site with a CloudFront CDN infront.
 Version tagging the index.html file guarantees that CloudFront always serves the newest one.
 The version needs to be manually set, in a production environment this would be doen via a CI/CD pipeline.
 CloudFront moreover ensures that the Dahsboard will be cached at edge until a new version is created, which reduces access-time.

 The CloudFront URL will be put out to the console